Procurement Officer, United Nations Office for Project Services (UNOPS), Vientiane, Laos

 Master of Business in Management

 “The programme offers a perfect balance of theoretical foundations and hands-on learning experiences.
-In the Organisational Change paper, for example, we delved into different frameworks of change and evaluated the success or failure of organisational change through real-life case studies.
+In the Organisational Change course, for example, we delved into different frameworks of change and evaluated the success or failure of organisational change through real-life case studies.
 We also did an in-class negotiation for change, which gave us a taste of how change is initiated in practice.

-“A lightbulb moment for me was the Management in the Not-for-Profit Sector paper.
+“A lightbulb moment for me was the Management in the Not-for-Profit Sector course.
 Our lecturer, Dr Irene Ryan, raised the challenges the not-for-profit sector has encountered, and this sparked my passion for working for non-profit organisations.
 I wanted to blend the art of management with the delivery of public goods.”